microsoft/Microsoft-MPI/example/Run_MPIHelloWorld.md

 variables in Visual Studio)
 ![inline](./screenshots/set_msmpi.png)
 3. Open Visual Studio and create a Console App project.
 Let's name the project `MPIHelloWorld`
+   * Instead of creating a project, you may open the provided `MPIHelloWorld.vcxproj` project file in Visual Studio and go to step 7.
 4. Use [this](MPIHelloWorld.cpp) code in the newly created project
 5. Setup the include directories so that the compiler can find the MS-MPI header files.
 Note that we will be building for 64 bits so we will point the include directory to `$(MSMPI_INC);$(MSMPI_INC)\x64`.
 If you will be building for 32 bits